 Software development requires certain capabilities which evolve from day to day.
 There are some principles that, even as time goes on, will always be beyond us.
-Those principles are the following:

 You Ain’t Gonna Need It

 This is a principle that belongs to the initial stage of the eXtreme Programming (XP), which indicates that we don’t have to implement a functionality until it becomes necessary.

 This implies that we don’t have to implement any functionality if we are not 100% sure that we are going to use it.
 It’s better not to waste time developing something that we might not use and only represents dead code.

 Keep It Simple… Stupid

 This is not a tech-only principle; it’s been used in different professions such as marketing, finances, etc. Here we establish that the majority of the systems work better if they are simple, and the complex functionality of a program is executed in simple methods allowing for easy and correct maintenance.

 It is not the language that makes programs appear simple.
 It is the programmer that make the language appear simple!Robert C. Martin

 This principle was formulated by Andy Hunt and Dave Thomas in “The Pragmatic Programmer”.
 It’s very important to consider while developing software because it foments the re-utilization and refactorization of methods and functions.
 DRY does not only refer to code, but it also refers to any object like a database schema, test plan, and even documentation.
 The famous Copy & Paste method goes against this principle because it does not reuse the methods and functions that we have created.